jmcgallia/jmcgallia/README.md

 [Web Dev Portolfio](https://github.com/jmcgallia/Portfolio)

+## Other

+### Languages (Not yet done)

+A video of me speaking Persian
+A video of me speaking Turkish
+A video of me speaking Spanish
+A video of me speaking Egyptian Arabic

+### Books I've read lately

+**A History of the Modern Middle East** - William E. Cleveland & Martin Bunton I've been reading this textbook sporadically over the past few months and am half-way through it.
+It starts with a great overview of ancient history
+**Sapiens** - Yuval Noah Harari
+**The Foundation Trilogy** - Isaac Asimov

 <!--
 **jmcgallia/jmcgallia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.